Winter Plum flowers and traditional Chinese architecture are a perfect match

 White pussy willows do look like winter plums.
 But again, my level of knowledge in botany, just like my expertise in calligraphy, is below average.
-I can only identify a few well known flowers and plants with cultural significance.
+I can only identify a few well-known flowers and plants with cultural significance.
 Beyond that, they all look the same to me.

 With regard to China’s national flower.
-Winter Plum blossom is the most praised flower in traditional Chinese culture for over two thousand years, and you can found tons of classic poems attributed to this special flora.
+Winter Plum blossom is the most praised flower in traditional Chinese culture for over two thousand years, and you can find tons of classic poems attributed to this special flora.

-Some people from north prefer to have peony as national flower because that blossom is traditionally regarded as the queen in the floral kingdom ever since the woman emperor Wu Zetian, and it is the symbol of royalty, wealth and happiness.
+Some people from the north prefer to have peony as the national flower because that blossom is traditionally regarded as the queen in the floral kingdom ever since the woman emperor Wu Zetian, and it is the symbol of royalty, wealth and happiness.